nemo.foo

 I created a new ironman account, voicescaper, and set out to play the game by voice.

 The tool has two pieces.
 A RuneLite plugin reads game state: where NPCs are, what’s in my inventory, which tiles are walkable.
 An external application listens for speech, transcribes it locally, and translates commands into mouse clicks.
 Everything runs on my machine.
-No cloud services, no data leaving my computer.

 Playing as voicescaper was humbling.
 I chopped trees, mined ore, talked to NPCs, attacked cows.
-The kinds of things you do in the first hour of any account.
-It worked, mostly.
-But voice recognition is unforgiving.
+Voice recognition is unforgiving.
 “Attack cow” sometimes became “a tank cow.”
-Pathfinding meant saying “move five tiles north” and hoping I’d counted right.
+After an hour, I was exhausted from talking and went back to clicking.

 The Moment It Clicked